pshroff04/License_Plate_Localization_Number_Extraction/README.md

 ## Structure
 This repository is divided into two parts.
 First one is  *Train_Test* and another folder is *GUI* .
 Both of them can run independently.
 The *Train_Test* folder contains the code to train and test the network.
 The *GUI* folder is use to run the Tkinter based GUI which can be used to evaluate the result or demo purpose.

+## Dataset
+The CCPD dataset can be downloaded from [here](https://drive.google.com/file/d/1fFqCXjhk7vE9yLklpJurEwP9vdLZmrJd/view).

 ## Train
 Make sure you are in *Train_Test* folder.
 First we have to train the detection module for a certain epochs (~100) so that it can converge.
 After that both modules can be trained end-to-end.